drsjb80/JDNSS/README.md

 An authoritative-only, DNSSEC/TLS/DoH capable, leaf DNS server in Java.
 See the issues for the known problems with DNSSEC.

-JDNSS is a small DNS server written in Java.
-It was written to be both more portable and more secure due to its implementation in Java.
-It is currently intended for use as a "leaf" server as it does not do iterative or recursive lookups for clients, nor does it do any cacheing.
+It was written to be both more portable and more secure.
+It is currently intended for use as a "leaf" server as it does not do iterative or recursive lookups for clients, nor does it do any caching.
 It reads zone files listed on the command line.
 The other command line arguments are as follows:

 Argument            | Use
 --------            | ---